ComNets-Bremen/easyCCS/ccs-client/README.md

 To debug test files in VS Code there is an additional launch configuration "Jasmine Debugger" which will allow to attach the VS Code Debugger to the Jasmine Test Process, by selecting the configuration in **Run and Debug** menu and press F5 or the run button after starting testing with `ng test` (with optional options):

 NOTE: Difference between Testing and Build/Serve can lead to error messages, but tests will still succeed.
 [See here for detail information about JIT/AOT compiler usage](https://github.com/angular/angular/issues/36430).
 [Workaround here](https://github.com/angular/angular/issues/36430#issuecomment-742360228)

+To succeed full test it is mandatory that the backend server where the API is located is running.
+To test routing within the angular app you can toggle the userservice.loggedIn property to check if routes which are blocked for not-logged-in users are working correctly.
+Routing test is defined in `app-routing.spec.ts` file

 ## TODOS
 url (material for content) validation necessary?